 - health insurance

-- passport and visa expenses
+- passport, visa, and residency permit expenses

 - personal living expenses (including cell phone)

 - storage costs for your belongings back at Brown

 For fall, spring, and academic-year programs, most forms of financial aid and grants can be applied to your semester abroad.
 For summer programs, most forms of financial aid do not apply.

 Learning how to budget your money while abroad will take some time and careful observation.
 Peer advisors and other returned students are good resources for information and advice on how to manage your finances abroad.